Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors: Background

 \subsection{Neural render}

 The goal of the traditional renderer is to realize the 2D to 3D transformation.
 One of the applications is to wrap the texture image to the 3D model, which is then rendered to the 2D image.
 To make the process of rendering differentiable, Kato et al. \cite{kato2018neural} proposed the neural render, which utilized the approximate gradient for rasterization to integrate the rendering into neural networks.
 By initializing the texture with different camera parameters, such as the rotation and location, one could render the 3D object model consisting of mesh and texture under different view angles.
-Due to the ability to approach the physical conditions, neural render has been utilized the CARLA \cite{dosovitskiy2017carla} simulator to render the adversarial patch onto the 3D object.
+Due to the ability to approach the physical conditions, neural render has been utilized in the CARLA \cite{dosovitskiy2017carla} simulator to render the adversarial patch onto the 3D object.
 Xiao et al. \cite{xiao2019meshadv} also used the neural renderer to modify the shape and texture of 3D objects.
 Following Wang et al. \cite{wang2021dual}, we utilize the neural renderer to paint our adversarial camouflage onto the surface of 3D object.
+Figure \ref{nr} presents an example of the rendered person image using neural render $\mathcal{R}$.
+Given the input model consisting of 3D model $\textbf{M}$ and its texture $\textbf{T}$, by controlling the camera parameters $\theta_{c}$, we can obtain different rendered person images with multi-views.
+Each rendered person image just includes the person and does not have the background.